arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 These outputs must be connected to external devices through third-party protection/power circuits with high impedance inputs (max +/- 25 mA).
 They are suitable for custom applications where just the activation signal is needed, such as external relay modules or direct connections with other control devices like PLC inputs.

-With the following command you can control the output state:
+With the following command, you can control the output state:

 ```arduino
 Latching.channelDirection(LATCHING_CMD_1, NEGATIVE); //this define the output and channel (P or N) that will be controlled